Northern Ireland's Priority Species & Species of Conservation Concern

 There is a role for individuals, community groups, landowners and companies within the conservation of Priority Species through for example, practical conservation work or species recording.
 The individual species pages suggest ways to get involved and organisations to contact.

 In some areas of Northern Ireland there are Local Biodiversity Action Plan (LBAP) Officers who co-ordinate biodiversity conservation action.
-Contact these officers to discuss opportunities to get involved in your local area
+To contact these officers to discuss opportunities to get involved in your local area see the link below:

 Text written by Biodiversity Unit, Northern Ireland Environment Agency.